Hochschild homology of structured algebras: Examples and applications

-for each term in the composition.
-This isomorphism is associative (see \cite[Sect.~3]{costello07} and \cite{MTW10}).
+for each term in the composition, which is natural and likewise independent of the choices of splitting.
+Explicitly, if $\beta$ denotes the connecting homomorphism in the long exact sequence associated to the triple $(G,G_2,\del_{out})$, then this isomorphism is the following composition:

+It is not difficult to check that this isomorphism is associative.
 One then can define composition in $\OO_d$ or $\OC_d$ as composition in $\OO$ or $\OC$, tensored with the $d^{\rm th}$ power of this isomorphism.
 More precisely, the composition of $d$--oriented graphs $(G_1,o_d(G_1))$ and $(G_2,o_d(G_2))$ is by the same gluing as before on the graphs, and via the composition

-for each term $G$ in $G_2\circ G_1$, where the first arrow introduces a sign\\ $(-1)^{d|G_2|\chi(G_1,\del_{out})}$ and the second map is juxtaposition on the first factors as in $\OO$ and $\OC$, and the $d$--power the above isomorphism on the last factors.
+for each term $G$ in $G_2\circ G_1$, where the first arrow introduces a sign $(-1)^{d|G_2|\chi(G_1,\del_{out})}$ and the second map is juxtaposition on the first factors as in $\OO$ and $\OC$, and the $d$--power the above isomorphism on the last factors.

 The resulting categories $\OO_d$ and $\OC_d$ are symmetric monoidal.